 |G.I.
 Generation / Generation G.I.

-(G.I. is an abbreviation for General or Government Issue) Alternative GI Generation names include:
+(General or Government Issue).
+Alternative GI Generation names include:

 - The Greatest Generation